 Resistance training won’t necessarily make you less flexible.
-In fact, if you use good form and complete range of motion on each exercise, it may improve it.
-Nevertheless, it’s best to balance resistance training with flexibility training such as stretches, yoga and massage, especially if you have problems with muscle tightness.
+In fact, if you use good form and a complete range of motion on each exercise, it may improve it.
+Nevertheless, it’s best to balance resistance training with flexibility training such as stretches, yoga, and massage, especially if you have problems with muscle tightness.
 After resistance training, your muscles are in a shortened state due to the muscle pump, stretching helps to elongate them.
 So, don’t forget to stretch!

 WebMD.
 “Resistance Training Improves Flexibility Too” June 4, 2010.